yieldly-finance/yieldly-deterministic-account-generator/README.md

 ![screenshot 6](./docs/6.png)

 If you have used the method described under **"GENERATING MNEMONIC FROM DERIVATION MASTER KEY"** you should notice that the mnemonic that you entered is the same that was output in the console from this method.
 Showcasing that the system performs as expected and means you can freely call between the two functions.

-*It is not recommended that you share this key or your mnemonic around.
-If anyone gets their hands on either your mnemonic or the derived master key, then they will be able to recreate the mnemonics / private keys of any account derived from the methods shown later.*

 ### GENERATING ACCOUNT ADDRESSES FROM EITHER DERIVATION MASTER KEY OR MNEMONIC
 Select option 3: